 The Sport and Physical Education Program at Huntingdale promotes early success, participation and engagement in a range of physical activities that lead to continued physical activity throughout the years of schooling and beyond.

 Foundation to Year 2 focuses on the development of the fundamental motor skills such as catching, throwing, kicking, dodging as well as playing games, athletics, ball handling, physical fitness.

 Years 3 to 6 further develop the fundamental motor skills through a greater focus on team sports.
 All students participate in a two hour per week team sport session.
 Years 3/4 and 5/6 sport is based on small sided games to increase participation.
 Years 3/4 and 5/6 sport is one of the main ways in which our Student Wellbeing Program is brought to life at Huntingdale PS with post game reflections focusing on our school values and norms.

-Whole school events include our swimming program, gala days, annual adventure camp for Years 3 to 6 and community events such as district athletics, cross country, swimming and our traditional Japanese sports family evening.
+Whole school events include our swimming program, gala days, annual adventure camp for Years 3 to 6 and events such as district athletics, cross country, swimming and our traditional Japanese sports family evening.